One Man Dog

 One Man Dog is the fourth studio album by singer-songwriter James Taylor.
-Released on November 1, 1972, it features the hit "Don't Let Me Be Lonely Tonight", which peaked at number 14 on the Billboard charts on January 13, 1973.
-The follow-up single, "One Man Parade", also charted but less successfully, peaking at number 67 in the US and reaching number 55 on the Canadian Adult Contemporary chart.
-The basic tracks were primarily recorded in Taylor's home studio.
+Released on November 1, 1972, it climbed to number 4 on the US Billboard Top LPs & Tape chart.
+The album features the hit single "Don't Let Me Be Lonely Tonight", which peaked at number 14 on the Billboard Hot 100 chart on January 13, 1973.
+The follow-up single, "One Man Parade", also charted, but less successfully, peaking at number 67 in the US, and reaching number 55 on the Canadian Adult Contemporary chart.